kritomas/banko/doc/CONFIG.md

 This document goes into deeper detail about the config.

-The config file should be created in the project root, and named `config.json`:
+The config file should be created in the project root, and named `config.json`.
+It should have the following format:

 ```
 {